What is CityLawLIVE?

 For more top tips on how to extract the most benefit from the day, read our “Making the most of your day” advice sheet.

-Finally, make sure that you know exactly where you’re going on the day (One Great George Street in London) and build in time for travel delays.
+Finally, make sure that you know exactly where you’re going on the day (County Hall - Westminster Bridge in London) and build in time for travel delays.

 Will there be refreshments during the day?